vyruz1986/FlyballETS-Software/README.md

 npm run build
 ```
 APPLE USERS!!!
-In iOS 15 setting Safari => Advanced => Experimental Features => NSURLSession WebSocket is default On.
-I has to be turned Off otherwise WebUI will crash.
+In iOS 15 Safari setting => Advanced => Experimental Features => NSURLSession WebSocket is default On.
+It has to be turned Off, otherwise WebUI will be crashing.

 ## Thanks